cannlytics/cannlytics/README.md

 npm run docs
 ```

-> Note that there is [a namespace conflict with `django-livereload-server`](https://gist.github.com/hangtwenty/f53b3867db1e33780505ccafd8d2eef0), so you need to be careful when and where you install Python requirements.
+> Note that there is [a namespace conflict between `django-livereload-server` and `livereload`](https://gist.github.com/hangtwenty/f53b3867db1e33780505ccafd8d2eef0), so you need to be careful when and where you install Python requirements.
+If you run into a `django-livereload-server` import error, first check that `PRODUCTION = False` in your `console/settings.py` and then follow [these instructions](https://gist.github.com/hangtwenty/f53b3867db1e33780505ccafd8d2eef0) to uninstall `livereload` and reinstall  `django-livereload-server`.

 When you are ready, you can build the documentation: